MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 ## Configure entity records in the new experience

-You can configure all your entity records in the new experience manually from the user interface.
+Configure all your entity records in the new experience manually from the user interface.
 Make sure that you have the Customer Service Manager, System Administrator, or System Customizer security role or equivalent permissions.

 To follow the correct sequence, see [Service Scheduling scenario](#service-scheduling-scenario).